Simple Changes to Prevent Your MacBook Pro Retina Overheating

 If you don’t want a stand or pad underneath your laptop, consider adding a small side fan to push air your way.
 The Opolar mounts in two ways to the side of your computer and allows you to manage its 13 (!!) speeds and specific air temperature from a LED display.
 The Opolar doesn’t require charging or cords and advertises a 5,000 lifespan.

-Other ways to prevent your MacBook Pro from overheating
+3. Other ways to prevent your MacBook Pro retina overheating

 The very first thing to do when you’re you find your MacBook Pro overheating is to clean up your house (so to speak).
 CleanMyMac 3 is a simple Mac cleaning product that does just that: it rids your MacBook Air of useless junk files, thus giving you more storage space.